-We offer the following graduate degrees in literature, language, and creative writing: Ph.D., Literature track; Ph.D., Composition track; M.A., Option in Literature; M.A., Option in English Language and Linguistics; M.F.A. in Creative Writing, Options in Fiction, Nonfiction, and Poetry Writing; M.S.T., Master of Science in Teaching.
+We offer the following graduate degrees: Ph.D., Literature track; Ph.D., Composition Studies track; M.A., English Studies; M.A., English Language and Linguistics; M.F.A. in Creative Writing, Options in Fiction, Nonfiction, and Poetry Writing; M.S.T., Master of Science in Teaching.

 The array of these programs is unusually broad.
 What makes our programs distinctive are the interconnections among them.
 The scope and relatively small size of graduate studies in this department encourages integration and mutual reinforcement among programs and among students.

 Individual programs are characterized by high faculty/student ratios and offer an unusually supportive community.
 Courses are characteristically small in size, and students receive close attention from faculty as they hone skills in critical reading, writing, and teaching.
 Other full-scale graduate programs at larger institutions cannot offer such close attention to students’ aspirations and abilities.